SumoLogic/sumologic-kubernetes-collection/deploy/docs/additional_prometheus_configuration.md

   loadBalancer: {}
 ```

 Service Monitors is how we tell Prometheus what endpoints and sources to pull metrics from.
-To define a Service Monitor, create a yaml file on disk with information templated as follows:
+To define a Service Monitor, create a yaml file with information templated as follows:

 ```yaml
 ---